ejolie/ejolie.github.io/_posts/2018-12-23-getting-started.md

 다음으로는?

-- The [Chrome Extension Overview](https://developer.chrome.com/overview) backs up a bit, and fills in a lot of detail about the 확장 프로그램 architecture in general, and some specific concepts developers will want to be familiar with.
+- The [Chrome Extension Overview](https://developer.chrome.com/overview) backs up a bit, and fills in a lot of detail about the extension architecture in general, and some specific concepts developers will want to be familiar with.
-- Learn about the options available for debugging 확장 프로그램 in the [debugging tutorial](https://developer.chrome.com/tut_debugging).
+- Learn about the options available for debugging extension in the [debugging tutorial](https://developer.chrome.com/tut_debugging).
-- Chrome 확장 프로그램 have access to powerful APIs above and beyond what's available on the open web.
+- Chrome 확extension  have access to powerful APIs above and beyond what's available on the open web.
 The [chrome.* APIs documentation](https://developer.chrome.com/api_index) will walk through each API.
-- The [developer's guide](https://developer.chrome.com/devguide) has dozens of additional links to pieces of documentation relevant to advanced 확장 프로그램 creation.
+- The [developer's guide](https://developer.chrome.com/devguide) has dozens of additional links to pieces of documentation relevant to advanced extension creation.

 Content available under the [CC-By 3.0 license](http://creativecommons.org/licenses/by/3.0/)